iobis/mwhs-data-mobilization/README.md

 ## How to
 ### Add a data source

 - Create a folder in [datasets](datasets) with a descriptive name (all lowercase with underscores).
 Upload any data files or documents into that folder.
+These can be reports, research papers, spreadsheets, CSV files, etc.
 - Create an issue in [Issues](https://github.com/iobis/mwhs-data-mobilization/issues) with a description of the dataset and a link to the folder created above.
 Describe any issues with data quality or missing data elements, and add any other information that may be relevant for data processing.